Search the website

 Special FeaturesFuture Problem Solving Programme (CmPS: Community Problem Solving)

-Based on the work of Torrance (1974), FPSP is a vehicle meant to teach problem solving strategies across the curriculum while promoting the development of student leadership skills.
+Based on the work of Torrance (1974), FPSP is a platform for teaching problem solving strategies across the curriculum while promoting the development of student leadership skills.
 Community problem solving (CmPS) is a subset of the FPSP.

 - CmPS projects